Hoskuld Hoskuldsson: The Reformation

 Thomas B. Willson, the British historian, wrote in 1903 that, "as long as Eske Bille remained in power, the bishop was left alone."
 He had Bille to deliver his present of a silver bowl to King Christian III.
 According to the Danish historian Arild Huitfeldt in 1595, Truid Ulfstand then brought the Bishop of Stavanger to Copenhagen as a prisoner in 1537.
 In a case from 1607, it was stated that Tord Rodt, the governor of the Bergenhus, had caught Hoskuld, "taken all that was under the Bishop and placed them under the King" [ tatt alt som lå under biskopen og lagt det under kongen ].
-Peder Claussøn Friis wrote in the early 1600s that Hoskuld was captured along with the other bishops in 1536 and died in Bergen in 1547 or 1538.
-But the contemporary details of the Bishop's actual capture and imprisonment could not be found.
+Peder Claussøn Friis wrote in the early 1600s that Hoskuld was captured along with the other bishops in 1536 and died in Bergen in 1537 or 1538.
+However, the contemporary details of the Bishop's actual capture and imprisonment could not be found.